 Currently, there are no funded openings available in Dr. Obringer's lab.
 Motivated students are encouraged to apply for external funding through fellowship programs, such as the NSF GFRP, Ford Foundation, NOAA C&GC, and NASA FINESST programs.

-To work in Dr. Obringer's lab, students should apply through the Department of Energy and Mineral Engineering at Penn State.
+To work in Dr. Obringer's lab, students can apply through the Department of Energy and Mineral Engineering or the Department of Civil and Environmental Engineering at Penn State.